The Suckless From Scratch Project

 2.5.2.
 Rebuilding :: TinyCC

-what? you dind't understand? there's no need for questions, just build this thing up
+what? you didn't understand? there's no need for questions, just build this thing up

 env CC="/mnt/bin/tcc -s -static -g0 -L/mnt/lib/ -I/mnt/include" \